-Noncertificated and Unlicensed Personnel Working with Students and Performing Non-Instructional Duties
+Nonlicensed Personnel Working with Students and Performing Non-Instructional Duties

-Noncertificated and unlicensed personnel performing non-instructional duties may be used:
+Nonlicensed personnel performing non-instructional duties may be used:

 - 1. For supervising study halls, long distance teaching reception areas used incident to instructional programs transmitted by electronic media (e.g., computers, video, and audio), detention and discipline areas, and school-sponsored extracurricular activities; - 2.
-As supervisors, chaperones, or sponsors for non-academic school activities; or - 3.
+As supervisors, chaperones, or sponsors for non-academic school activities or for school activities connected to the academic program during any time in which the Governor has declared a disaster due to a public health emergency, in accordance with ISBE rule; or - 3.
 For non-teaching duties not requiring instructional judgment or student evaluation.

-Nothing in this policy prevents a noncertificated person from serving as a guest lecturer or resource person under a certificated teacher's direction and with the administration's approval.
+Nothing in this policy prevents a nonlicensed person from serving as a guest lecturer or resource person under a certificated teacher's direction and with the administration's approval.

-CROSS REF.: 4:110 (Transportation), 4:170 (Safety), 5:30 (Hiring Process and Criteria), 5:35 (Compliance with the Fair Labor Standards Act), 5:285 (Drug and Alcohol Testing for School Bus and Commercial Vehicle Drivers), 6:250 (Community Resource Persons and Volunteers)
+CROSS REF.: 4:110 (Transportation), 4:170 (Safety), 5:30 (Hiring Process and Criteria), 5:35 (Compliance with the Fair Labor Standards Act)